wp-plugins/soundst-linkmgr/readme.txt

 === Soundst LinkMgr ===
 Contributors: SoundStrategies
 Donate link: None
-Tags: Sound Strategies, LinkMgr, Link Manager, LinkManager Requires at least: 2.0.2
+Tags: Sound Strategies, LinkMgr, Link Manager, LinksManager Requires at least: 2.0.2
 Tested up to: 3.2
-Stable tag: 2.0.1
+Stable tag: 2.1.0

 Displays category and link information from the Sound Strategies LinkMgr application as on-page embedded content and as a widget.